Metonymi/we3tasks/README.md

 ```

 This script assembles the representations and the raw text data into a single object, and then trains a GLM with sklearn
 to perform the classification tasks using the Metonymi features.
+Some vital statistics for a test set are also returned.

 # Discussion

-As you can see when you run benchmarl.py, the classification rates for these tasks are as follows:

-Remember, these are fairly simple tasks: tf-idf or bag of words features probably outperform our features for these tasks.
-However, elementary methods such as tf-idf are going to fail on more complex semantic tasks and our features can always supplement
-them.
-The point is that Metonymi's representations work on a variety of tasks at once.
+As you can see, Metonymi's representations have dimension 2048, which is very small for NLP applications.
+We recommended adding
+your own hand-crafted features to Metonymi's for the best possible model (make sure to increase the training iterations of whatever
+algorithm you chose to accommodate the increased dimensionality if you use your own features).

+We think the best way to use this repo is as a proof of concept: these tasks can be performed successfully using classic TF-IDF
+features, but those features are going to let you down if the task is more complicated than these are.
+That's where Metonymi's
+features are going to help you the most.
+We're not looking at simple statistics about word use; we're creating a distributed
+representation for each document that captures its complex semantic properties and puts individual words in a greater context.